The initial ideal of generic sequences and Fr\"{o}berg's Conjecture: Main results

-where $\mathbf{E}_{i+d}$ denotes the column vector whose entries are the monomials in $E_{i+d}$ listed in decreasing order.
+where $\mathbf{E}_{i+d}$ denotes the column vector whose entries are the monomials in $E_{i+d}$ listed in decreasing order with respect to the degree reverse lexicographic order.
+Thus, each entry of matrix $M_i$ is a $\bar{F}$-linear combination of coefficients of polynomial $g$.
 By \cite[Lemma 3.2]{JS} the rows of $M_i$ are linearly independent.
 This means that $\rank(M_i) = |E_i| = a_i + a_{i-1} + \cdots + a_0$.
 Furthermore, the monomials in $\mathbf{E}_{i+d}$ corresponding to the $|E_i|$ first linearly independent columns of $M_i$ are the generators that will be added to $\initial(I)$ to form $\initial(I,g)$.
 Note that some of the monomials we add might be redundant.
-In this section, we will prove the following main result.
+In this section, we will prove the following result which will be fundamental in our approach.

 \begin{Theorem} Let $(I,g) = (f_1,\cdots,f_n,g)$ be a generic homogeneous ideal of type $(n+1;d_1,\cdots,d_n,d)$ in $R' = K [x_1,\cdots,x_n,z]$, where $d_1 \leq \cdots \leq d_n \leq d$.
 If $d \geq \sigma$ and Conjecture \ref{Pardue E} is true for $J = \pi(I)$, then Conjecture \ref{Pardue E} is also true for $(I,g)$. \end{Theorem}